tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Creating-a-Snapshot-of-a-Blob.md

  - CacheControl
  - ContentMd5

-  A lease associated with the base blob is not copied to the snapshot.
+  A lease associated with the base blob isn't copied to the snapshot.
 Snapshots can't be leased.

  **Copying snapshots**

  Copy operations involving blobs and snapshots follow these rules:

 -   You can copy a snapshot over its base blob.
 By promoting a snapshot to the position of the base blob, you can restore an earlier version of a blob.
-The snapshot remains, but its source is overwritten with a copy that can be both read and written to.
+The snapshot remains, but its source is overwritten with a copy that can be both read and written.

 -   You can copy a snapshot to a destination blob that has a different name.
 The resulting destination blob is a writeable blob, not a snapshot.